aishwaryadhage/DS_Assignment2/README.md

 # DS_Assignment2

-To run the protocol, run p_process_2.py
+To run the protocol, run "python init_cluster.py"
-For testing, run sender_example.py
+For testing, run "python sender_example.py"

 Detailed explanation of the protocol and design decisions are mentioned in the REPORT.

-Output shows a list of sequence of the messages received simultaneously by two processes.
+Some of the testcases and its screenshots are mentioned in REPORT.

 ## Testing:
-We can chose msg or msg1 in sender_example.py for testing tom or p2p.
+To test with n number of processes, change the config.json
-We can also change number of processes by changing global ports in both sender_example.py and p_process_2.py - [6001, 6002]
+If ports changed: Add them to init_cluster() method as argument in init_cluster.py